-I’m sure there’s a real name for it, but I don’t know what it is.
+I’m sure there’s a real name for it, but I don’t know what it is, because we generally don’t go to the doctor for issues like this.
+It could be any of the myriad of upper respiratory infections common during the winter months.
 We just call it the “winter crud” or “creeping crud” or “that

 The symptoms are always the same: deep congestion that’s hard to cough up, sometimes a low fever for a day or two at the beginning, and a few weeks of long-lingering congested cough.

 Inevitably someone in the family gets it.
 Usually the whole household gets it.
 And so I like to have it ready to go.
-Most years I make extra for Christmas gifts, but this year I procrastinated too long.
+Most years I make extra for Christmas gifts, and this year is no exception.

 Generally I don’t blog much about my herbal remedies because it feels like slippery ground when it comes to sharing that information outside my own little network of like-minded family and friends.
 But I’ve really had great results with this one and thought I’d share.

 Please make sure you research these herbs to find out if they’re suitable for you and your conditions.
 Just the sugar alone is enough to send a diabetic into crisis.

 I am not a doctor and am not prescribing or advising you to try this remedy.
 I’m just sharing how I make it and what I use it for.
 If you want me to make some for you, though, I will do that when I have enough of the herbs on hand to do so, or when I’ve made enough to have bottles from my own batch to spare.

 Here’s some information about the herbs I used this year.

 - Beebalm: https://theherbalacademy.com/benefits-of-bee-balm-monarda-fistulosa-and-m-didyma/

 The precise list of ingredients I use for anything at all changes according to what I managed to gather the summer and fall before.